 - Encouraging all clients to be involved in every aspect of their residential treatment plan.

-- Offering a wide variety of services to clients (clinical, medical, case management and ancillary) to include intensive therapy for substance abuse, process addictions, trauma/post-traumatic stress disorder resolution, co-dependency, family healing, dual diagnosis and impaired professionals.
+- Offering a wide variety of services to clients to include intensive therapy for substance abuse, process addictions, trauma/post-traumatic stress disorder, co-dependency, family healing, dual diagnosis and impaired professionals.

 The Refuge is one of the nation’s leaders in trauma and addictions treatment.
-For the past ten years, our residential treatment program has specialized in treating trauma/PTSD, substance abuse, process addictions and all self-destructive behaviors.
-The Refuge uses 12 step based recovery, experiential therapy, and holistic modalities to assist clients from around the world in uncovering the layers of trauma and underlying issues that have caused their lives to become unmanageable.
-Located on 94 acres of the Ocala National Forest, The Refuge offers serenity, seclusion, and tranquility, making it the perfect place to heal.
+Since 2003, our residential treatment program has specialized in treating trauma/PTSD, substance abuse, process addictions and co-occurring disorders.
+The Refuge uses evidence based practices, experiential therapy, and holistic modalities to assist clients from around the world in uncovering the layers of trauma and underlying issues that have caused their lives to become unmanageable.